 |City:||San Luis Obispo|

-Offensive Quality Control Coach • Second Year • UCLA '59
+Offensive Analyst • Seventh Year • UCLA '59

-Joe Harper, head football coach at Cal Poly from 1968 to 1981 and athletics director from 1968-73, returned to the Mustangs in the summer of 2011 to serve as offensive quality control coach.
+Joe Harper, head football coach at Cal Poly from 1968 to 1981 and athletics director from 1968-73, returned to the Mustangs in 2011 to serve as an offensive analyst.

 Harper is the winningest coach in Cal Poly football history with 96 wins in 14 seasons.
 His winning percentage of .687 (992-28-3) remains the best in school history.
 Harper's coaching highlights during his career include an undefeated regular season in 1972, the year the Mustangs earned a trip to the Camellia Bowl.